foundata/guidelines/oci-container-image-guide.md

 - Candidate content and evidence MUST be safe to disclose publicly.
 Deleting or expiring a tag may leave unreferenced manifests and blobs until registry garbage collection. `IG0091`<a id="ig0091"></a>
-- Before uploading a candidate, ConClear MUST verify an effective registry policy that protects the configured immutable release tags on creation and leaves candidate and declared moving tags mutable.
-It MUST repeat this check before promotion and verify protection of each assigned immutable tag.
-  Missing, unreadable or unenforced protection MUST stop publication or promotion. `IG0092`<a id="ig0092"></a>
+- The protected release profile MUST explicitly require registry tag protection or record its reviewed absence with a rationale and owner.
+Required protection MUST be verified before upload and promotion, including protection on final tag assignment and exclusion of candidate and moving tags.
+Missing or unreadable required protection MUST stop the operation.
+ConClear MUST record the selected policy and observed protection without claiming enforcement in the reviewed-absence mode. `IG0092`<a id="ig0092"></a>
-- ConClear MUST set a bounded default candidate lifetime through the selected registry-control backend and refuse promotion after expiry.
-Repository configuration MAY shorten but MUST NOT extend or disable it.
-The backend MUST verify that the provider retained or otherwise enforces the requested deadline. `IG0093`<a id="ig0093"></a>
+- ConClear MUST record a finite candidate-authorization deadline before upload and enforce it before and during promotion, including resume.
+Repository configuration MAY shorten but MUST NOT extend or disable the maximum.
+  Retries and registry expiration settings MUST NOT extend the recorded authorization.
+Registry cleanup metadata is separate from this deadline.
+  `IG0093`<a id="ig0093"></a>
 - A workflow MUST NOT use a separate candidate repository unless it copies or recreates every signature and attestation in the final repository, then verifies the subjects and identities before promotion.